sudohogan/sudohogan/README.md

 - 👋 Hi, I’m @kokohogan
-- 👀 I’m interested in programming; Solidity, Dart, JS.
-Skateboarding, etc.
+- 👀 I’m interested in programming; Solidity, Dart, JS, Technical Writing, Skateboarding, etc.
 - 🌱 I’m currently learning Solidity and Dart.
 - 💞️ I’m looking to collaborate on Anything and everything.
 - 📫 How to reach me; on here.